Mar 26, 2025

 • Cash Movement Reports

-In case a regulated entity detects suspicious activity (for example, if they find out that a client has a record of drug-related offenses, has been found in adverse media, or has conducted an unusual transaction with no apparent purpose) it should immediately send a Suspicious Transaction Report to the STRO containing all the transactions of the customer in question, including attempted ones, without informing the subject of the report, as this would be considered as a “Tipping-off”* offense.
+If a regulated entity identifies suspicious activity—such as discovering that a client has a history of drug-related offenses, appears in adverse media, or has conducted an unusual transaction without a clear purpose—it must promptly submit a Suspicious Transaction Report (STR) to the STRO.
+This report should include all transactions related to the customer in question.
+It is essential that the subject of the report is not informed, as doing so would be considered a “tipping-off” offense.

 Dealers of precious stones and metals have to report all transactions exceeding S$20,000 (approximately $15,000), while casinos have to report all transactions exceeding S$10,000 (approximately $7,500).
 Such transactions should be reported within 15 business days.

-Financial institutions should engage in an ongoing and extensive ongoing monitoring of suspicious clients by analyzing their transactions and requesting additional information and/or documents.
+Financial institutions should engage in extensive ongoing monitoring of suspicious clients by analyzing their transactions and requesting additional information and/or documents.

-Should a financial institution decide to maintain a business relationship with a suspicious client, it should ensure that appropriate enhanced measures are taken to manage and mitigate the risks.
-These enhanced measures include subjecting the accounts to increased scrutiny, obtaining senior management approval prior to executing further transactions, and more.
+Should a financial institution decide to maintain a business relationship with a suspicious client, it should ensure that appropriate measures are taken to mitigate the risks.
+These measures include subjecting accounts to increased scrutiny, obtaining senior management approval before executing further transactions, and more.

 Complete instructions on report submission can be found here.